gulamungon/SEQUENS/README.md

 Testing
 1 Copy py3/scripts/examples/run_eval_with_sge.sh
 2 Edit it to fit your environmet.
-You need to creat a file some_path/conf/tf_extract.conf which contains the first part of the qsub file to be used, for example somethin like
+You need to creat a file some_path/conf/tf_extract.conf which contains the first part of the qsub file to be used, for example something like

 #!/bin/bash
 #